 Aside from qualifying for College financial aid while they are abroad, students abroad are eligible for many outside and internal sources of funding, including the Benjamin A. Gilman International Scholarship for Pell Grant recipients, the Ana Julie Calderwood Scholarship Fund for students learning a Romance language in the summer, the Freeman-Asia Program for study abroad in Asia, and the University of Chicago’s Summer International Travel Grants, which include grants for international summer research as well as the Foreign Language Acquisition Grant (FLAG) for summer language study abroad.

-The university’s research and teaching arm in Europe is its Center in Paris, the location of 13 of our quarter-long programs and a home base for any student studying abroad in Europe.
+UChicago’s research and teaching arm in Europe is its Center in Paris, the location of 13 of our quarter-long programs and a home base for any student studying abroad in Europe.
 Students can take courses in the social sciences, biological sciences, humanities, and more in Paris.
-Recent additions to the curriculum include the study of Islam (in partnership with Sciences Po) and economics of the European Union (in partnership with University of Paris Dauphine).
-The center facilities offer classroom, conference, and study space for its programs, research facilities, and a central meeting location for faculty, students, staff, and their Parisian counterparts.
-There is also an attractive garden that serves as a congenial conversation space.
+The center facilities offer classroom, conference, and study space for its programs, research facilities, and serves as a central meeting location for faculty, students, staff, and their Parisian counterparts.